Working papers

 Weiss Distinguished PhD Research Paper Award, NEUDC 2024 | Draft | Supported by The Weiss Fund, Harvard CID and UCSD 21CIC

-Land is power.
-Governments and revolutionaries have understood this for centuries, but the causal impacts of land concentration are notoriously difficult to study.
-We study how differences in village land concentration stemming from the granting of feudal titles hundreds of years ago affect service delivery and labor markets in the present day.
-A fertile literature evaluates the effects of land tenure systems on agricultural productivity and downstream economic outcomes.
-However, most of this literature focuses on colonial and post-colonial land tenure policies, and evaluates a narrow set of agricultural and policy outcomes.
-We exploit variation in pre-colonial land tenure systems at a vastly more granular level than is seen in the literature to evaluate the impacts not only on service delivery but also labor markets.
-We implement a regression discontinuity along feudal borders that no longer correspond with modern administrative boundaries.
-Large discontinuities in land concentration persist across these boundaries.
+Land is power: both state and non-state actors have understood this for centuries, but the causal impacts of land concentration are notoriously difficult to study.
+We study how differences in village land concentration stemming from the granting of feudal titles hundreds of years ago affect present-day labor markets in India.
+We exploit variation in land tenure systems at a more granular level than is seen in the literature on the long-run effects of land tenure systems, implementing a regression discontinuity along feudal borders that no longer correspond with modern administrative boundaries.
+Large discontinuities in land concentration persist across these boundaries, with the smallest land parcels in previously feudal areas 19% larger than their analogs in non-feudal areas.
 These differences are associated with 7% lower agricultural wages for women, but not men who are more able to travel and seek outside options.
-The main government scheme meant to provide an outside employment option is less well implemented in these areas with 71% fewer person-days offered during peak agricultural months and no difference the rest of the year.
-This work stresses the long lasting effects of land inequality and suggests that ensuring workers have more outside options can help reduce persistent rural inequities.
+Importantly, these differences in wages persist despite no differences in yields, aggregate labor demand or supply, output prices, or other non-labor agricultural inputs.
+Village elected bodies in feudal areas scuttle the implementation of the key workfare program designed to provide agricultural labor with an outside employment option, with 71% fewer person-days offered during peak agricultural months when large landowners demand labor, and no difference the lean season when the program is most active.
+We show that the effect on the workfare program likely operates through caste-based links between large landowners and village elected representatives.
+This work emphasizes the effects of land inequality on local labor markets as a key mechanism through which inequities persist, and the value of outside options for workers where employers have market power.

 Between trust and trade: on informal credit networks in India with Layane Alhorr and Alp Sungu